satishkumar-dhule/EA-SRE-prep/System_Design_Visual_Interview_Prep.md

 **Core Components & Concepts:**
 - 📊 **Data Collection**: The system needs to collect massive amounts of user interaction data: clicks, views, purchases, ratings, time spent on an item, etc. This is typically fed into a data lake or event stream like Kafka.
 - 🔄 **Offline Data Processing (ETL/Spark)**: Batch jobs (e.g., using Apache Spark) run periodically to process the raw data, clean it, and transform it into features that can be used for model training.
-- 🧠 **Model Training**: This is where the core machine learning happens.
+- 🧠 **ML Model**:
     - **Collaborative Filtering**: A common technique.
 It finds users with similar tastes to you ("neighbors") and recommends items that they liked but you haven't seen yet.
-    - **Content-Based Filtering**: Recommends items that are similar to other items you've liked.
-For example, if you watch a lot of action movies, it will recommend more action movies.
-    - **Hybrid Models**: Most modern systems use a hybrid of these and other approaches (like deep learning).
+    - **Item-to-Item Filtering**: "P1 is similar to P2 based on attributes/user behavior."
+    - **Content-Based Filtering**: Based on product attributes (e.g., category, brand, description).
+    - **Deep Learning Models**: For more complex patterns.
 - 💎 **Recommendations Database**: The output of the offline model training is a set of pre-computed recommendations for each user.
 This is often stored in a key-value store like Redis or Cassandra, where the key is the `user_id` and the value is a ranked list of `item_ids`.
 - 💡 **Recommendation Service**: A lightweight API service that serves the recommendations.
 When a user requests recommendations, this service:
-    1. Fetches the pre-computed list of `item_ids` for that user from the Recommendations DB.
+    - Retrieves relevant pre-computed recommendations from the **RecsDB**.
-    2. Performs any real-time filtering (e.g., remove items the user has already purchased or explicitly disliked).
+    - Applies real-time filtering (e.g., remove out-of-stock items, already purchased items).
-    3. Optionally, performs some light re-ranking based on real-time context.
+    - Reranks results based on current context (e.g., time of day, current sale).
-    4. Returns the final list to the user.
+    - Returns the final list to the user.

 **System Properties:**
 - **Batch vs. Real-time**: The heavy-duty model training is done offline in batch.
 The serving of recommendations needs to be a low-latency, real-time service.